-Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • The calendar year deductible is: \$350 for PPO services and \$400 per person for non-PPO services (\$700 per family for PPO services and \$800 per family for non-PPO services).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 for In-network services and \$400 per person for Out-of-network services (\$700 per family for In-network services and \$800 per family for Out-of-network services).
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. • The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. • The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). • YOU MUST GET PRECERTIFICATION FOR INPATIENT SURGICAL PROCEDURES.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The Out-of-network benefits are the standard benefits of this Plan.
+In-network benefits apply only when you use a network provider.
+When no network provider is available, Out-of-network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
+Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION FOR INPATIENT SURGICAL PROCEDURES.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

+Benefit Description You Pay

+After the calendar year deductible

+Surgical procedures

-Benefit Description You Pay After the calendar year deductible burgica l procedures A comp prehensive range of services, such as: PPO: 10% of the Plan allowance (No deductible) • Surg cial procedures Non-PPO: 25% of the Plan allowance and any difference betwee • Treat tment of fractures, including casting our allowance and the billed amount • Norm mal pre- and post-operative care by the surgeon
+A comprehensive range of services, such as: In-network: 10% of the Plan allowance (No deductible)

+Surgical procedures Out-of-network: 25% of the Plan allowance and any difference

+• Treatment of fractures, including casting between our allowance and the billed amount

+Normal pre- and post-operative care by the surgeon

+Endoscopy procedures

+Biopsy procedures

+Removal of tumors and cysts

+Correction of congenital anomalies (see Reconstructive surgery)

+Voluntary male sterilization (e.g., vasectomy)

+Circumcision

+Treatment of burns